-I am buying a new build house in Devon with the aid of help to buy.
-The developers would not move on the price so I negotiated 6k of additionals instead.
-The property agent told me not to tell my solicitor about the extras as it could adversely affect my mortgage with the bank.
-Is this normal?.
+I'm buying a new build house in Devon with a mortgage from Nottingham Building Society.
+The developers would not budge the amount so I negotiated five thousand pounds worth of additionals instead.
+The property agent advised me not disclose to my solicitor about the side-deal as it may put at risk my mortgage with Nottingham Building Society.
+Should I keep quiet?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.